wbonicki/spending_app/README.md

 `sudo docker inspect docker-compose_app_database_service_1`

 and find the IPAddress value in "Networks" field (e.g. 172.20.0.2).
 Next edit the *docker-compose/.env* file and assign found ip address to the SERVICE_NAME field (see the commented line in the .env file).
+Change the port in the **main.py** file to other than 5000.

 To run the application execute

 `python3 main.py`

-Then, open browser and go to localhost:5001
+Then, open browser and go to localhost:<selected port> (e.g. localhost:5001)

 ## 3. Usage of the application